 Capital gains on shares

-As of tax year 2021 (financial years ending 31 December 2020 and later), the tax rate amounts to 25% if either the subject-to-tax condition, the one-year holding period or the participation condition is not met.
+The tax rate amounts to 25% if either the subject-to-tax condition, the one-year holding period, or the participation condition is not met.

 Dividends received by a Belgian company are first included in its taxable basis on a gross basis when the dividends are received from a Belgian company or on a net basis (i.e. after deduction of the foreign WHT) when they are received from a foreign company.

-Provided certain conditions are met, 95% of the dividend income could, in the past, be offset by a DRD.
-As of tax year 2019 (financial years ending 31 December 2018 and later), the participation exemption has increased to 100%.
+Provided certain conditions are met, 100% of the dividend income can be offset by a DRD.

 Dividends-received deduction (DRD)

-A DRD of 100% (applicable as of tax year 2019 [financial years ending 31 December 2018 or later]) of dividend income can be applied under certain conditions (see below).
+A DRD of 100% of dividend income can be applied under certain conditions (see below).
 Any unused portion of the DRD from dividends received from a European Economic Area (EEA) subsidiary or a subsidiary from a country with which Belgium has concluded a DTT with a non‑discrimination clause on dividends can be carried forward to future tax years (taking into account the possible limitations introduced by the basket).
 The same also applies for dividends from Belgian subsidiaries.